 Spine injuries like the one sustained by Chraca often result in partial or complete paralysis, and recovery can be a long, difficult process.

 If you are ever injured in a automobile accident, call 911 immediately.
 Do not discuss the accident until police arrive.
 Never admit fault.
 Collect contact information from witnesses, and take photos if possible.
 If you don’t have a cell phone camera, buy a disposable camera.
 Evidence may be lost if you don’t take photos immediately.
 See a doctor as soon as possible and make sure that your injuries are documented.
 Contact a personal injury attorney as soon as possible, too.
 The faster you act, the better your case will be.
-If you have questions about your legal rights, contact Georgia accident lawyer Michael Neff to schedule a free consultation.
+If you have questions about your legal rights, contact attorney Michael Neff to schedule a free consultation.